The Most Simple, Yet Most Effective Musical Exercises.

 • A new rhythmic system.

 I'm looking forward to sharing this as a contribution to the music world.
-A web platform is also in the works where you can learn, explore, and create music with this new framework.
 Big things happening haha.